bartn8/eventhub/README.md

 We would like to thank the authors of the following projects for making their code and models available:

+- [SE-CFF](https://github.com/yonseivnl/se-cff) for the initial event-stereo codebase upon which our training framework is built
 - [SVRaster](https://svraster.github.io/) for efficient novel view synthesis
 - [FoundationStereo](https://nvlabs.github.io/FoundationStereo/) for state-of-the-art RGB stereo matching
 - [StereoAnywhere](https://stereoanywhere.github.io/) for robust zero-shot depth estimation